rpt12-sdc-winterfall/h-service/README.md

 ```

 ### `/review`

+- method: `PATCH`.
-* description: updates the likes count for the specified review.
+- description: updates the likes count for the specified review.
+- API response:
+A JSON-encoded **updated** review object with the new `likes_count`